clecioanderson/smplcrud/README.md

 ```
 > The credential configured at this step need at least these two access rights: AmazonEC2FullAccess, AmazonVPCFullAccess

 4. We are closer!!
-Before we have fun running our playbook, please edit the fields below in playbook.yml file replacing by your own information:
+Before we have fun running our playbook, please edit the fields below in playbook.yml file replacing with your own information:
 ```
 ---
 - hosts: localhost